saltstack-formulas/docker-formula/docs/README.rst

 The provisioning of docker to raspbian uses functionality from https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script.
 It specifically mentions
 Using these scripts is not recommended for production environments, and you should understand the potential risks before you use them:
-The reasons are stated as :
+The reasons are stated as:

 * The scripts require root or sudo privileges to run.
 Therefore, you should carefully examine and audit the scripts before running them.